RyanPMcL/IMDb-Piracy-Links/README.md

 # IMDb Piracy Links
 ℹ️ This script is still in ***Early Alpha Stages*** and constantly changing, however, I try to keep it in a ***100% functional*** state at all times!
-ℹ️ Please feel free to request new torrent website links via a [Github Issue](https://github.com/RyanPMcL/IMDb-Piracy-Links/issues), [Pull Request](https://github.com/RyanPMcL/IMDb-Piracy-Links/pulls) or [email](mailto:imdbpl@rymc.ca).
+ℹ️ Please feel free to request new torrent website links via a [Github Issue](https://github.com/RyanPMcL/IMDb-Piracy-Links/issues/new?template=link_reqeust.yml), Pull Request or [email](mailto:imdbpl@rymc.ca).

-A userscript to easily access torrenting links on IMDb pages.
+A userscript to easily access public torrenting links on IMDb pages.

 ||IMDbPL|[IMDbLEA](https://github.com/buzz/imdb-link-em-all)|
 |-:|:-:|:-:|